MarzDell/worldofrecipes/README.md

 <div align='center'>

 [World of Recipes](https://worldofrecipes.herokuapp.com/) is a website where you can get recipes from over the world, people who loves cooking can use the website for any ideas, to add their very own collection of recipes or to inspire other users!
-There is always something good for everyone tast!
+There is always something good for everyone taste!
 <br><br>
 [**View World of recipes website here**](https://worldofrecipes.herokuapp.com/), [**View Website Development in Github here**](https://github.com/MarzDell/worldofrecipes)